iterative/dvc.org/content/docs/start/data-pipelines/index.md

 ---
-title: 'Get Started: Data Management'
+title: 'Get Started: Data Pipelines'
 description:
-  'Get started with DVC data management.
+  'Get started with DVC data pipelines.
 Version your data, build data pipelines and learn about pipeline metrics, parameters and plots.'
 ---

-# Get Started: Data Management
+# Get Started: Data Pipelines

 ## Chapters

-- **[Data and model versioning]** - Manage large files, datasets, and machine learning models.
-Track your data and couple its versions to your code versions, while keeping it stored properly outside of your Git repo.

 - **[Data pipelines]** - Use pipelines to describe how models and other data artifacts are built, and provide an efficient way to reproduce them.
 Think